The simplest Kochen-Specker set

 KS sets are fundamental in physics for many reasons.
 They prove the impossibility of noncontextual hidden-variable theories \cite{Kochen:1967JMM}.
 They are at the basis of the experimental tests of nature's state-independent contextuality \cite{Cabello:2008PRL,Badziag:2009PRL,Kirchmair:2009NAT,Amselem:2009PRL,D'Ambrosio:2013PRX}, and of experiments producing nonlocality and contextuality simultaneously \cite{Cabello:2010PRL,Liu:2016PRL}.
 KS sets allow contextuality to be converted into nonlocality \cite{Cabello:2021PRL}.
 KS sets unique up to unitaries can be certified from their input-output statistics using {\em any} state of full rank \cite{Xu:2024PRL} and enable to Bell self-test supersinglets of any dimension \cite{Saha:2025XXX}.
-KS sets are {\em necessary} \cite{Cabello:2025PRL} for bipartite correlations attaining the nonsignaling limit \cite{Cabello:2001PRLb,ChenPRL2003,CinelliPRL2005,YangPRL2005}, and, via a result in \cite{Liu:2023XXX}, for bipartite perfect strategies (aka quantum pseudotelepathy) \cite{Xu:2022PRL}, and bipartite correlations with maximal nonlocal fraction (aka fully nonlocal correlations) \cite{Aolita:2012PRA}.
+KS sets are {\em necessary} \cite{Cabello:2025PRL} for bipartite correlations attaining the nonsignaling limit \cite{Cabello:2001PRLb,ChenPRL2003,CinelliPRL2005,YangPRL2005}, and, via a result in \cite{Liu:2023XXX}, for bipartite perfect strategies (also known as ``quantum pseudotelepathy'') \cite{Xu:2022PRL}, and bipartite correlations with maximal nonlocal fraction (also known as ``fully nonlocal correlations'') \cite{Aolita:2012PRA}.
 In these last two roles, KS sets are crucial ingredients in some important results in quantum foundations and quantum computation, including the resolution of Tsirelson's problem \cite{Ji:2021CACM} and the quantum computational advantage in shallow circuits \cite{Bravyi:2018SCI}.

-There are beautiful small KS sets in dimensions four \cite{Cabello:1996PLA} and higher \cite{LisonekPRA2014}: they are symmetrical, the impossibility of a KS assignment is easy to prove, and each vector has nonzero components of equal magnitude.
-In contrast, none of the known small KS sets of dimension three, {\em i.e.}, Sch\"utte-33 \cite{Bub:1996FP} (the number indicates the number of vectors), Peres-33 \cite{Peres:1991JPA}, Conway-Kochen-31 \cite{Peres:1993}[p.\ 114], and Penrose-33 \cite{Penrose:2000}, has any of these properties.
+There are beautiful small KS sets in dimension four \cite{Cabello:1996PLA} and higher \cite{LisonekPRA2014}: they are symmetrical, the impossibility of a KS assignment is easy to prove, and each vector has nonzero components of equal magnitude.
+In contrast, none of the known small KS sets in dimension three, i.e., Sch\"utte-33 \cite{Bub:1996FP} (the number indicates the number of vectors), Peres-33 \cite{Peres:1991JPA}, Conway-Kochen-31 \cite{Peres:1993} (p.\ 114), and Penrose-33 \cite{Penrose:2000}, has any of these properties.